John Glenn High School (Bangor Township, Michigan)

 John Glenn High School is a public school that is part of Bangor Township Schools.
 This high school is located in Bangor Township, adjacent to Bay City, Michigan.

 History

-John Glenn High School which was opened in 1965 was named for astronaut John Glenn, who just three years prior had become the first American to orbit the earth.
+John Glenn High School which was opened in 1965 was named for astronaut John Glenn, who three years prior had become the first American to orbit the Earth.

 Demographics

-The demographic breakdown of the 851 students enrolled in 2018-19 was:
+The demographic breakdown of the 849 students enrolled in 2022-23 was: